nderituc/SimpleETLPipeline/README.md

-## ETL Pipeline: PostgreSQL to Snowflake
+## Simple ETL Pipeline: PostgreSQL to Snowflake

 This ETL pipeline extracts data from a PostgreSQL database, validates it, and loads it into a Snowflake data warehouse.
 The pipeline is implemented using Python and leverages the `pandas` library alongside `SQLAlchemy` for database interactions.